Caves Beach is a very popular beach in Lake Macquarie.

 Head to the caves when the tide is low enough.
 Most visitors walk to the caves at once...

-Explore them all.
+You can explore them all.
 The first cave is the largest and nicest.
 Walk to the end of the cave and around the rock wall.
-The network will bring you to the next cave.
+The network will take you to the next cave.

 Continue walking along the coastline and you’ll see other smaller caves.
 The series of caves ends when you can't walk any further.